 Embrace the Microwedding

 Eloping doesn’t necessarily mean that no guests are invited.
 We define eloping as 20 guests or less, which means there is plenty of opportunity to have your loved ones present to witness your wedding.
-You can go as “formal” as having a wedding party or as simple as bringing your children along for the wedding.
+You can go as “formal” as having an intimate wedding party or as simple as bringing your children along for the wedding.
 This day is about you and your partner and whomever you share it with is entirely up to you — even if that means your pets!

 One of the many perks of eloping is getting to choose a venue that works really for your wedding and the people involved.
 This darling little family got married in Chautauqua Park, which had plenty of space for their little ones to move about while still participating in the ceremony.